dashhive/DashTx.js/README.md

 Tx.create({ sign, getPrivateKey });

 /**
- * Estimates the min, mid, and max sizes of (fees for) a transaction.
+ * Estimates the min, mid, and max sizes of (fees for) a transaction (including memos).
  * (if in doubt, start with the mid - its's 75% likely to match the signed size)
  * (non-deterministic because signed size is based on the variable-size signature) */